mayasaffron/Kaur-Health/testing.md

 - Try to send the form with no fields filled in, confirm that the user is alerted to fill in the required fields.
 - Try to enter a non-email address into the email field, confirm that the user is alerted to fill in an email address.
 - Send a complete form, confirm that the message is sent to my email address with all the information included.
-- Go into devtools, change the hidden form value attribute from number to something and ensure that Django honeypot field catches the spam attempt and returns user to an error page.
+- Go into dev tools, change the hidden form value attribute from number to something and ensure that Django honeypot field catches the spam attempt and returns user to an error page.

 2. form submission response
-- Check user recieves a success message and is redirected to response page, where they are notified that they will be receieving a response in 2-3 working days.
+- Check user receives a success message and is redirected to a response page, where they are notified that they will be receiving a response in 2-3 working days.
-- ensure user recieves a copy of their contact form by email.
+- Ensure user receives a copy of their contact form by email.

 #### Blog Page
 1. All blogs